itsnemoooo/itsnemoooo.github.io/blog/cofounder-story.md

 ### I make the call

 After the call, I took an hour to reflect.
 I decided that I wouldn't be signing anything and I couldn’t continue the partnership with Elizabeth.
-Though I had once been excited to collaborate, this experience revealed an irreversible breach of trust and an ego trip I can't be complicit in.
+Though I had once been excited to collaborate, this experience revealed an irreversible breach of trust.

 So I called her.